 What if I can’t afford an increase in my rent?

 Mayor Garcetti signed an emergency order to halt any new rent increases on residential units that are subject to the City’s Rent Stabilization Ordinance (RSO).

-If you live in a rent stabilized unit, you will not be subject to any new rent increase through 60 days after the expiration of the local emergency period.
-To find out if your unit is subject to the RSO, text "RSO" to (855) 880-7368.
+If you live in a rent stabilized unit, you will not be subject to any new rent increase for a full year after the emergency period ends.

 Resources for Workers